andyceo/ansible-role-configurator/README.md

 ## Features

+- Files and directories recursively deleting (`configurator.delete` settings dictionary, tag `configurator-delete`, also triggered on every other tag)
 - Full directory copying (`configurator.fulldirs`).
 Already existing files in `dest` will not be touched, if not changed or not exists in `src`.
 Be careful with trailing slashes (behavior is similar to rsync, see [docpage for copy Ansible module](http://docs.ansible.com/ansible/copy_module.html))
 - Directory creation and update its mode, owner, group (`configurator.directories`)
 - Files copying (`configurator.files`)